jaenrig-ifx/micropython/docs/psoc6/intro.rst

 Install MicroPython
 ----------------------

-In your computer terminal type the following commands and follow the instructions:
+In your computer terminal, type the following commands and follow the instructions:

 .. tabs::